AJB117/BBMP-Tutorials/general/how-to-programming/tutorial.md

 - JavaScript
 - Dart

 All three of these are "multi-paradigm".
-That means they do their best to incorporate conventions from other programming languages into their style.
+That means they do their best to incorporate conventions from many styles.

 ## Installation